 You can register online for the ACT.
 If you need to register late, change test dates or locations, or make any other updates to your registration, you will incur a fee.
 For a full list of fees, check the ACT site, or ACT Global if you are an international student.

-You will need the following documents and information when you register for the ACT:
+You will need the following when you register for the ACT:

 SAT Costs and Registration

-The SAT costs $60.
-There is a “non-US regional fee” added to the cost if you are taking the SAT internationally.
-This fee is currently between $43 and $53.
+The SAT costs $68.
+There is a $43 regional fee added to the cost if you are taking the SAT internationally.
 Check the SAT site for updated international testing fees.

 With the SAT, you get four score reports sent to colleges and universities included in the test price, and you can register online.
 Check out the table of fees on the SAT site for updated costs for everything from registering late to receiving your scores by phone.
 Note that not all services are available internationally; be sure to check before you register.

-To register for the SAT, you will need the following:
+To register for the SAT, you may need to provide the following information:

 Remember, both tests offer fee waivers for eligible students.
 To see if you qualify, read the requirements on the SAT and ACT websites.